Seu Nome

 As they approach the homestay, Marco shows off the room, but then realizes their agreement to not sleep together in the same room.

-Amazed, Marco and HG begin their slow walk to look for the local pharmacy, with aches and pains and cold sweats still emanating from Marco's body left in torturous angst.
-We see from a distance HG translating again at the pharmacy and Marco takes the pills on the side of the street with a bottle of water.
+Amazed, Marco and CL begin their slow walk to look for the local pharmacy, with aches and pains and cold sweats still emanating from Marco's body left in torturous angst.
+We see from a distance CL translating again at the pharmacy and Marco takes the pills on the side of the street with a bottle of water.

-HG is laughing at him and knows he'll be alright.
+CL is laughing at him and knows he'll be alright.
 The medicine is strong.
-HG recommends they take a taxi back and Marco take a nap before the futbol match later on in the evening.
+CL recommends they take a taxi back and Marco take a nap before the futbol match later on in the evening.
 Marco still thinks there is no way he'll recover in time for tonight's match.
-HG tells Marco he'll be fine and when he wakes up, they can get açaí.
+CL tells Marco he'll be fine and when he wakes up, they can get açaí.

 Cuts to futbol match for a brief exchange of looks, cheers & smiles, both including walking and leaving the match and exiting through the night; walking along the pier & beach near Urca as people sit by the water.